 The makeup of the course will be decided through negotiation with the class at the beginning of the year.
-It is envisioned that the credit value for the course will be approximately 19 credits and will be made up from both internally and externally assessed standards.

-Standard Assessment Method UE Reading UE Writing Credits Number Title 91601 v2 Carry out a practical investigation in a biological context, with guidance I 4 91602 v2 Integrate biological knowledge to develop an informed response to a socio-scientific issue I Y Y 3 91603 v2 Demonstrate understanding of the responses of plants and animals to their external environment E Y Y 5 91604 v2 Demonstrate understanding of how an animal maintains a stable internal environment I Y 3 91606 v2 Demonstrate understanding of trends in human evolution E Y Y 4 91607 v2 Demonstrate understanding of human manipulations of genetic transfer and its biological implications I Y 3
+Standard sessm ent ethod UE ading UE Vriting edits Number Title As: As: Å. > Ū 91601 v2 Carry out a practical investigation in a biological context, with guidance I 4 91602 v2 Integrate biological knowledge to develop an informed response to a socio-scientific issue I Y Y 3 91603 v2 Demonstrate understanding of the responses of plants and animals to their external environment E Y Y 5 91604 v2 Demonstrate understanding of how an animal maintains a stable internal environment I Y 3 91606 ∨2 Demonstrate understanding of trends in human evolution E Y Y 4